sjPlot/Relaunch64/README.md

 #### various
 * added preference that hitting enter-key in find-textfield keeps focus in find textfield, so multiple enter will find next searchterm
+* added preference to not wait for the last process (e.g. emulator run) when running a script (instead, editing is possible immediately after last process is being executed)

 ### Bug fixes
 * automatic update check did not work - fixed